Improved Image Wasserstein Attacks and Defenses: Introduction

 \section{Introduction}

 \enlargethispage{\baselineskip}

 Deep learning approaches to computer vision tasks, such as image classification, are not robust.
-For example, a data point that is classified correctly can be modified in a nearly imperceptible way to cause the classifier to mis-classify it \citep{szegedy2013intriguing, goodfellow2014explaining}.
+For example, a data point that is classified correctly can be modified in a nearly imperceptible way to cause the classifier to misclassify it \citep{szegedy2013intriguing, goodfellow2014explaining}.
 Projected Gradient Descent (PGD) is a well-studied method to find such small perturbations within a $\ell_p$ ball of a small radius \citep{madry2017towards}.
 While both general and effective, the $\ell_p$ threat model perturbs each pixel independently, a property not seen in realistic perturbations, such as distortion, blurring, and spatial shifts.

 Previously, Wasserstein distance has been proposed as a more perceptually-aligned metric for images~\citep{peleg_unified_1989}.
 Recently, \citet{wong_wasserstein_2019} proposed a Wasserstein distance-based threat model as an alternative to the $\ell_p$ threat model, and derived a computationally feasible approach to project onto the Wasserstein ball during PGD. \autoref{fig:illu} (Left) shows a perturbation found when attacking a $\ell_p$ robust model with our Wasserstein threat model.
-The perturbation looks different than that from a $\ell_p$ threat model.
+The perturbation looks different from the one found by a $\ell_p$ threat model.

 The Wasserstein threat model of \citet{wong_wasserstein_2019} provided a great foundation, but only considered \emph{normalized} images; their attack algorithm, when applied to real images, could produce a perturbed image that is \textit{outside} the allowed Wasserstein ball.
 In this work, we define the Wasserstein threat model such that it applies to all images, and we provide a \textit{safe} algorithm to find adversarial perturbations within a specified Wasserstein radius.
 Our algorithm uses a \textit{constrained} Sinkhorn iteration to project images onto the intersection of a Wasserstein ball and a $\ell_\infty$ ball; the computational overhead from our new constraint is offset by our run-time optimizations and justified by our stronger attacks.
 Further, we provide a significantly stronger attack than \citet{wong_wasserstein_2019}'s by exploring different PGD steps, which we incorporate in an adversarial training framework to obtain more robust models.